mohite-abhi/case-study-csb/chai-sutta-bar/07-menu-and-product-innovation.md

     - everybody drinks chai
     - people have a certain feel of drinking chai in kulhad
     - introduced flavours to introduce an edge

+- menu adapts according to the region
+    - in india as well as abroad

+- product innovation followes design thinking
+    - finding the gap
+    - seeing the conflict of interest
+    - creating a solution
+    - working
+        - test product through marketting
+            - like a tree distributes it's seed through the outer layer of fruit
+                - which uses it's color, smell, sweetness and nutrients